The problem

 Local agents may read `.env` files, AWS credentials, SSH keys, customer samples, production configs, and proprietary source before security can see or constrain the session.

-Agentic Security fits the local agent workflow; Exposure Validation supports proof and prioritization when generated changes, dependency suggestions, or infrastructure edits create security questions.
+Agentic Security fits the local agent workflow; Data Security supplies sensitive-data context so generated changes, dependency suggestions, or infrastructure edits can be reviewed against real data risk.

 Developers keep using AI for large code work while secrets, production configs, customer data snapshots, unsafe commands, and risky suggestions are governed in the flow.